Top tips when cutting a kitchen worktop | Checkatrade

 Top tips when cutting a kitchen worktop

-Have you recently entered the worktop fitting trade?
+Have you recently entered the kitchen fitting industry?
 Are you wondering what the best way to cut a kitchen worktop is?
 Here at Checkatrade, we have spoken to some of the experts in the industry to put together our top tips and advice for those entering the industry.

-What is the best way to cut a kitchen worktop?
+What is the best way of cutting a kitchen worktop?

 Know your material